-Mr. Ogborn informed the Board that Mr. Longhurst was working diligently on reducing special education costs by \$145,000.
+Mr. Longhurst is working diligently on reducing special education costs by \$145,000.
 We are also incurring contract services for special education needs through CPI and Contracted Therapists.
 We have been focused on how to provide the same required services for less.
-This focus would continue through next year and there is a budgeted reduction on these services in FY 2016 of \$145,000, from the annualized FY 2015 expenditures.
+This focus will continue through next year and there is a budgeted reduction on these services in FY 2016 of \$145,000, from the annualized FY 2015 expenditures.